Broadstone Reservation Policies

 Appalachian State University, Broadstone, the Board of Trustees of the Endowment Fund of Appalachian State University, nor their respective trustees, agents, employees or volunteers shall not be liable for any lost or stolen items.
 Please secure any valuable items in a safe location or do not bring them onsite.

-All participants will need to review the Group Reservation Policies prior to their visit to the facility.
+All participants will need to review the Group Reservation Policies on this page prior to their visit to the facility.
 Each Group will also need to execute a Rental Agreement prior to reservation being held.
 All participants will also be required to sign a Participation Agreement and Waiver prior to use of the facility at the time of arrival.
 Challenge Course participants will also be required to complete a health waiver as well.

 The following are prohibited at Broadstone’s facilities: